JohnLCaron/egk-ec/README.md

 * [Workflow and Command Line Programs](docs/CommandLineInterface.md)

 ## Serialization

+The elliptic curve group uses base64 encoding in the json, with point compression that reduces the byte count per elementModP to 33 bytes.

 _We are waiting for the 2.0 JSON serialization specification before finalizing our serialization.
 For now, we are still mostly using the 1.9 serialization._